-- 4.2.1 The Home Board shall provide cricket balls of an approved standard for Test cricket and spare used balls for changing during a match, which shall also be of the same brand.
+- 4.2.1 The Home Board shall provide the best available high quality red cricket balls (e.g. Kookaburra Turf' or its equivalent) and spare used balls for changing during a match, which shall also be of the same brand.
 Note: The Home Board shall be required to advise the Visiting Board of the brand of ball to be used in the match(es) at least 30 days prior to the start of the match(es).
-However, for day-night Test matches, the precise brand, type and colour of ball shall be subject to prior approval of the visiting Board. - 4.2.2 The fielding captain or his nominee may select the ball with which he wishes to bowl from the supply provided by the Home Board.
-The fourth umpire shall take a box containing at least 6 new balls to the dressing room and supervise the selection of the ball. - 4.2.3 The umpires shall retain possession of the match ball(s) throughout the duration of the match when play is not actually taking place. - 4.2.4 During play umpires shall periodically and irregularly inspect the condition of the ball and shall retain possession of it at the fall of a wicket, a drinks interval, or any other disruption in play.
+However, for day-night Test matches, the precise brand, type and colour of ball shall be subject to prior approval of the visiting Board. - 4.2.2 The fielding captain or her nominee may select the ball with which she wishes to bowl from the supply provided by the Home Board.
+The reserve umpire shall take a box containing at least 6 new balls to the dressing room and supervise the selection of the ball. - 4.2.3 The umpires shall retain possession of the match ball(s) throughout the duration of the match when play is not actually taking place. - 4.2.4 During play umpires shall periodically and irregularly inspect the condition of the ball and shall retain possession of it at the fall of a wicket, a drinks interval, or any other disruption in play.